3Di™ Hybrid Open-Top Light-Sheet Microscope for fast whole tissue imaging with high resolution zoom

 Explore Use Cases

-A few example workflows among many applications
+Selected example workflows among applications

 1. Whole-organ survey with targeted ROI quantification